 However, if you definitely have a caterpillar that has died, you’ll want to remove it from the cage asap in case it has parasites or a disease that could spread to other caterpillars.

 There is variability in leaf size by milkweed variety/subspecies, so it may take more than 20 leaves for small-leafed varieties and less for large-leafed varieties.
-Common milkweed (Asclepias syriaca) is the subspecies that produces the largest leaves that we know of.
+Common milkweed (Asclepias syriaca) is the subspecies that produces the largest leaves that we know of and it’s native throughout much of North America.

-Want to know how to eat Common milkweed?
-Read our article Common milkweed: How to eat your Monarch butterfly garden.
+Related read: Common milkweed: How to eat your monarch butterfly garden.

 To reduce the likelihood of this happening:

-- don’t place milkweed leaves with eggs or first stage instar caterpillars in your main Monarch caterpillar cage where your larger caterpillars are located;
+• don’t place milkweed leaves with eggs or first stage instar caterpillars in an enclosure with larger caterpillars;

-Yes, with some restrictions!
-The smaller the caterpillar, the more likely you are to damage it.
+Also, the smaller the caterpillar, the more likely you are to damage it.
 We recommend NOT handling first or second instars unless absolutely necessary.
-The larger fourth and fifth instar caterpillars are able to be handled and will be happy to crawl around on your hands.
+The larger fourth and fifth instar caterpillars are able to be handled more safely.

 The Tyrant playing with a fifth instar Monarch caterpillar.

-Just be sure your hands are clean before handling them to reduce the likelihood of giving them a disease you carried in from outdoors, and return them to their milkweed plant after a few minutes so they can continue eating.
+Be sure your hands are clean before handling them to reduce the likelihood of giving them a disease you carried in from outdoors, and return them to their milkweed plant as soon as possible.

-Monarch caterpillars should be raised on a diet of 100% milkweed.
+Monarch caterpillars should be raised on a diet of 100% milkweed – ideally a milkweed native to where you live.
 However, if you’re desperate and trying to bridge a gap between replacing your old milkweed with new milkweed, you can supplement the diet of FIFTH INSTAR caterpillars (not the younger ones) with slices of cucumber or pumpkin/winter squash.

 If you have to do this, just be sure you use organically-grown produce (no systemic pesticides) and scrub the heck out of them with soap and warm water BEFORE you cut into them.
-Organic growers often use a soil-borne bacterium called Bt (Bacillus thuringiensis) to control caterpillars on their crops, and this can just as easily kill Monarch caterpillars.
+Organic growers often use a soil-borne bacterium called Bt (Bacillus thuringiensis) to control caterpillars on their crops, and this can also kill monarch caterpillars.

 Monarch butterflies are triggered to produce a super generation and/or migrate by the following environmental cues: